Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 5 What are the risks of hiatal hernia surgery?

-Thrombosis or pulmonary embolism are general surgical risks, but prophylactic injections are given to prevent this.
-The mortality rate for planned hiatal hernia surgery is extremely low ( <<1%).
+Thromboses or pulmonary embolisms are general surgical risks, against which prophylactic injections are given.
+The mortality rate for planned hiatal hernia surgery is extremely low (<<1%).
 Overall, the operation is considered safe.
 Your surgeon will go through all the risks and complications with you in the consultation.

 6 How long does it take to heal after a hiatal hernia operation?